 - On the History page, click “Tabs from other devices” option and then dotted icon.

-- Once you click the this menu button, select “Open all” option to access all the tabs that opened on other device.
+- Once you click this menu button, select “Open all” option to access all the tabs that opened on other devices.

 Using older Chrome version?